Queen Mary of Denmark

 Mary (born Mary Elizabeth Donaldson; 5 February 1972) is Queen of Denmark as the wife of King Frederik X.

 Mary met Frederik (then Crown Prince of Denmark) while attending the 2000 Summer Olympics in Sydney.
 They married on 14 May 2004 at Copenhagen Cathedral.
 They have four children: Christian, Isabella, Vincent and Josephine.
 Since her marriage, she has carried out engagements on behalf of the Danish monarchy, and she serves as patron of over 30 charitable organisations, including the United Nations Population Fund, the European regional office of the World Health Organization, the Danish Refugee Council and Julemærkefonden.
-She founded her award-winning social organisation, the Mary Foundation, in 2007.
+She founded her social organisation, the Mary Foundation, in 2007.

 In 2019, Mary was made a rigsforstander, which allows her to act as regent when the monarch is abroad.
 She became the first Australian-born queen consort of any country upon the abdication of her mother-in-law, Queen Margrethe II, on 14 January 2024.
 She has the additional title of Countess of Monpezat after her husband was given the title in 2008.

-Early life
+Early life and education

-Mary Elizabeth Donaldson was born 5 February 1972 at Queen Alexandra Hospital, Hobart, Tasmania.
-She is youngest of four children to Scottish parents, Henrietta (née Horne), an executive assistant to the vice-chancellor of the University of Tasmania, and John Dalgleish Donaldson, an academic, mathematics professor and member of the Clan Donald.
+Mary Elizabeth Donaldson was born 5 February 1972 at Queen Alexandra Hospital in Hobart, Tasmania, the youngest of four children of Scottish parents, Henrietta (née Horne) (1942–1997), an executive assistant to the vice-chancellor of the University of Tasmania, and John Dalgleish Donaldson (1941–2026), an academic and professor of mathematics who was also a member of Clan Donald.
 Her paternal grandfather was Captain Peter Donaldson (1911–1978).
 She was named after her grandmothers, Mary Dalgleish and Elizabeth Gibson Melrose, and was born and raised in Hobart.
 She has two older sisters, Jane Stephens and Patricia Bailey, and an older brother, John Stuart Donaldson.
 Her mother died from complications following heart surgery on 20 November 1997, when Mary was 25.
 In 2001, her father married the British author and novelist Susan Moody (née Horwood).

-During her childhood, Mary was involved in sports and other extracurricular activities both at school and elsewhere.
-She studied music, playing piano, flute, and clarinet, and played basketball and hockey.
+He died in Hobart on 11 April 2026.
+During her childhood, Mary took part in a range of sports and extracurricular activities at school and elsewhere.
+She studied music, playing the piano, flute, and clarinet, and played basketball and hockey.